Workers’ Comp Lawyer In NYC

 Another common point of contention among injured people is feeling like the insurance company controls who they can see for medical treatment.
 Many people prefer to see their own doctor because they feel like the one provided by the insurer is too biased towards the employer.
 Whatever your specific issues with your case, we understand your frustration.

-What Is a Workers’ Comp ‘Independent’ Medical Examination?
+What Is A Workers’ Comp ‘Independent’ Medical Examination?

 After filing your claim, you must submit to an independent medical examination (IME).
 The purpose of this exam is for a doctor to determine the extent of your workplace injuries as well as whether you received them at work or not.
 The problem that many injured workers have with an IME is that the employer chooses an authorized medical provider to complete it.
 While the stated purpose of the IME is for the injured worker to receive an accurate diagnosis and a customized treatment plan, some insurance companies interpret the doctor’s findings to their own advantage and limit or deny payouts to the injured worker.

-One advantage to living in New York City is that state law allows injured workers to choose a certified doctor or one who has received approval from the agency overseeing the workers’ compensation program.
+One advantage of living in New York City is that state law allows injured workers to choose a certified doctor or one who has received approval from the agency overseeing the workers’ compensation program.
 Despite this, injured employees can still feel intimidated because the insurance adjuster handling the claim makes it difficult for them to see the doctor of their choice by denying or delaying claim payments.
 If you find yourself in this situation, hiring an experienced NYC workers’ comp lawyer is the best way to ensure that you get to see the medical provider of your choice.
 Having the right law firm on your side will make all the difference.

 Workers’ compensation insurance companies provide other common reasons for denial besides claiming that an employee’s injury occurred outside of work.
 One is accusing the injured worker of fraud by misrepresenting an injury and another is claiming that the injury is due to a pre-existing condition instead.
 Once you receive notification regarding your claim, you can take one of the following three actions: